"A 40 hour time-blocked work week, I estimate, produces the same amount of output as a 60+ hour work week pursued without structure."

 Time blocking with Todoist

 You can implement time blocking with any tool, but in this section, we'll focus on how to use Todoist alongside your favorite calendar app — or even good, old-fashioned pen and paper.
 We'll cover how to implement three different time blocking variations: task batching, day theming, and scheduling individual tasks.

 Strict time blocking — dedicating a time block to each individual task — can be tedious and hard to maintain over time.
 We recommend combining time blocking and task batching for a more streamlined system.
 Instead of one time block per individual task, you’ll assign a time block for each category of task you batch together.
 Here’s how that looks in practice:

 First, decide on which broad categories of work need to be reflected in your daily or weekly schedule.
 For example, a freelance writer might have the following category list:

-Now, sit down with your favorite calendar app or paper planner, and create time blocks for the coming week that reflect the times you’ll work on each category.
+Now, sit down with your favorite calendar app or paper planner and create time blocks for the coming week that reflect the times you’ll work on each category.
 Make sure all of your priorities and commitments are given enough space on your calendar.
-If you find yourself struggling to find room, you may need to start cutting down on your commitments.
+If you struggle to find room, you may need to start cutting down on your commitments.
 The end result will look something like this: